Tulsa Will Contest Attorney

 In most instances, wills are processed through probate without a problem.
 However, it is possible to contest a will or challenge its validity.
 A will contest is a formal objection raised against the validity of a will, based on the contention that the will does not reflect the actual intent of the testator, the individual who created the will.
 Typically, will contests focus on the assertion that the testator lacked the mental capacity or was subject to undue influence or fraud.

-At Dana M McDaniel in Tulsa, Oklahoma, we offer extensive experience resolving disputes over the terms of a will and the administration of a family estate.
-For more than 30 years, our firm's Tulsa will contest lawyer has advocated and defended the interests of any party involved in a will contest.
-When you select our law firm, we will work directly with you to help sort out the intentions of your loved one's will.
-We are committed to making sure your loved one's wishes are maintained.
+At Dana McDaniel & Associates in Tulsa, Oklahoma, we offer extensive experience resolving disputes over the terms of a will and the administration of a family estate.
+Our firm’s Tulsa will contest lawyer advocates and defends the interests of parties involved in will contests.
+When you select our law firm, we will work directly with you to help sort out the intentions of your loved one’s will.
+We are committed to making sure your loved one’s wishes are maintained.

 Many wills contain a no-contest provision, which is intended to dissuade anyone from challenging the testator’s wishes.
 Basically, a no-contest clause forces a beneficiary to choose between taking what is provided under the will or receiving nothing at all should he or she be unsuccessful in a will contest.
 Contact our law firm today to schedule a consultation.
 We will review the terms of the will to determine the best way to proceed.

 One of the requirements for contesting a will is that you have a connection to the will and are harmed by its contents.
 You either have to be named in the will (believing that you should have inherited differently), or should have been named in the will, but were not or would have received money if the person had died without a will.

 Our firm’s probate litigation attorney will evaluate your individual situation to make sure you have a valid reason to challenge a will such as undue influence, fraud, mistake or loss of mental capacity of the testator.
 Disagreement with what will be your inheritance is not a sufficient ground to contest a will.